citp/privacy-policy-historical/c/co/cor/corporate.com.md

 Payments for Registered Agent service are nonrefundable.

-**Registered Agent Services:**
+## Registered Agent Services:

-Registered agent services for the first year is included in The Company Corporation's (TCC) incorporation/LLC formation packages.
+Registered agent services for the first year is included in The Company Corporation's (TCC) incorporation/LLC formation packages, with the exception of the Economy Package, which includes six months of registered agent services.
 Customers receive an invoice four months in advance of its due date to avoid any lapse in coverage.
 Payment is due 30 days after receipt of the invoice.
 Every state requires a corporation or LLC to have a Registered Agent located in the state of formation to forward service of process and any official correspondence from the Secretary of State or equivalent office.
 Customers who wish to change their company's Registered Agent should do so prior to the start of their new coverage period.
 This also includes our exclusive ComplianceWatch service.

-**Privacy Policy:**
+## Privacy Policy:

 By accessing or using The Company Corporation website, you agree to The Company Corporation's Privacy Policy, as outlined below.
 The Company Corporation reserves the right to change the Privacy Policy from time to time at its sole discretion.
 Your use of this site will be subject to the most current version of the Privacy Policy at the time of such use.

 You may browse our site without submitting any personally identifiable information (“personal information”) at all.
 The kinds of information we collect from you will vary, depending on how you use The Company Corporation website.
 In order to process your order, we will collect some standard information such as your name, email address, mailing address, credit card number and telephone number.
 For the purpose of forming your corporation or limited liability company (LLC) we need to know the following information: the name you want your business entity to have, a brief description of the purpose of your business, the name and address of the corporation's registered agent, the name and address of the directors and officers of your corporation or members or managers for an LLC and how many shares of stock your corporation will be authorized to issue and the par value of such stock.